Uniview

 WebSocket Server Plugin

 Deprecated: Running plugins as WebSocket servers is deprecated.
-Use @uniview/runtime/ws-client to connect to a Bridge server instead.
+Use @uniview/react-runtime/ws-client to connect to a Bridge server instead.
 This approach simplifies deployment and port management.

 For server-side plugins that communicate over WebSocket: